CS297P-SAD/sadfs/doc/reports/sprint-02.md

   master, chunk server and file system daemons.
 Set up directory structure and Makefile, implemented a user facing CLI based bootstrap service that forks socket listener process with the corresponding input parameters.
-  Used UNIX sockets to establish connection.
-Tested connection with an echo server program.
+  We used Berkeley/BSD sockets to establish connections, and tested them with an echo server program.

 * What went well?